rahulhaque/laravel-filepond/README.md

 <br>

 > [!WARNING]
-> If you are using version `12.2.1` or any earlier release within the `12.x` branch, please delete the existing migration, then publish and run the new one.
+> If you are updating from version <= `12.3.6`, delete the existing migration.
+Publish and run the new ones.

 ## Quickstart